 "Not only do I recommend it to help soothe and heal cuts, scrapes, and cracked skin, but this cream also helps to restore and protect your skin (especially in the winter)," Graf says.
 "It's hypoallergenic and non-comedogenic, so it won't irritate sensitive or acne-prone skin."

 "This moisturizer is a silky cream-gel formula that has hydrating hyaluronic acid and lots of antioxidants," Graf says.
 "It helps protect your skin's moisture barrier against free radicals and bacteria."

-If you have combination or oily skin, look for a hydrating lotion with ingredients allantoin and glycerin which will work to soothe and moisturize skin, respectively.
+If you have combination or oily skin, look for a hydrating lotion with the ingredients allantoin and glycerin, which will work to soothe and moisturize skin, respectively.

 "An over-the-counter hyaluronic acid–based moisturizer, like Neutrogena's Hydro Boost Night Concentrate, is incredibly hydrating but light on the skin.
 It's never greasy and won't cause breakouts," says Jeremy Fenton, MD, of Schweiger Dermatology Group.